nmathewson/walking-onions-wip/specs/01-intro.md

 This proposal is unusually long, since Walking Onions touches on many aspects of Tor's functionality.
 It requires changes to voting, directory formats, directory operations, circuit building, path selection, client operations, and more.
-These changes are described sections listed below.
+These changes are described in the sections listed below.

 Here in section 1, we briefly reintroduce Walking Onions, and talk